Federal authorities arrest a man in Texas and another in California

 The arrests in Sacramento, California, and Houston did not appear to be directly related, but the cases had several similarities.

-Both men were Palestinians born in Iraq and living as refugees in the United States, according to the U.S. Justice Department.
-And both of them are accused of lying to immigration officials about their alleged ties to terrorist organizations.
+Both men are Palestinians who were born in Iraq and came to the United States as refugees, according to the U.S. Justice Department.
+And both are accused of lying to immigration officials about their alleged ties to terrorist organizations.
+The two men were arrested Thursday.

 Omar Faraj Saeed Al Hardan, 24, of Houston, is charged with attempting to provide material support to ISIS.